Chethan616/ClearPDF/readme.md

 ## Credits

-Liquid glass effects are inspired by the AndroidLiquidGlass project by kyant0: https://github.com/Kyant0/AndroidLiquidGlass
+Liquid glass and backdrop effects in ClearPDF are inspired by and partially adapted from AndroidLiquidGlass by kyant0.

+AndroidLiquidGlass is licensed under Apache License 2.0: https://github.com/Kyant0/AndroidLiquidGlass

 ---